Saturday, April 12, 2025

 • Inna: Eggs Benedict

-The Omelet was huge and not too bad (but not at the level of Sorobon in Bonaire).
+The Omelet was huge and not too bad (but not on par with Sorobon in Bonaire).
 Inna's Eggs Benedict was not bad either.

 After breakfast, we returned to our room, packed, and loaded our Tesla Model Y. The Tesla had charged to 80%.
 We checked out of our hotel and started our drive to Point Lobos Natural Reserve.

-Unfortunately, on reaching Point Lobos, we noticed that a huge number of cars were parked on the road.
+Unfortunately, upon reaching Point Lobos, we noticed that many cars were parked on the road.
 We also saw the sign indicating that the Point Lobos parking was closed.
 Unable to find nearby parking, we decided to skip Point Lobos and spend the morning in Carmel.

-We quickly reached Carmel-by-the-Sea and drove down Ocean Ave, quickly finding a parking spot.
-We decided to walk toward the beach, following the Scenic Rd.
-We enjoyed our long walk, watching the surfers in the water, the many varieties of dogs playing on the beach, and the cute bicycles with sidecars roaming around Scenic Rd.
+We enjoyed our long walk, watching the surfers in the water, the wide variety of dogs playing on the beach, and the cute bicycles with sidecars roaming around Scenic Rd.

 Eventually, we returned near our car, worried about parking for over two hours, and decided to stop for lunch at the Portabella restaurant.
 We sat down indoors and ordered the following items: